 Clean the downspouts and the underground drainage regularly:

 Sometimes the problem can be elsewhere.
 Your downspout might have broken or have developed leaks.
 These are easily repaired with spare parts from your local store or if you are not confident you can call in a local handyman who can quickly solve the problem.

 The underground drains, especially the place where the downspouts open out can also cause problems.
 This is a job for a professional unless you have some experience.
-We discussed a few solutions for blocked drains in ‘How to Deal With Blocked Drain Pipes in Your Home but seeking professional is best in these circumstances.
+We discussed a few solutions for blocked drains in ‘How to Deal With Blocked Drain Pipes in Your Home but seeking a professional is best in these circumstances.

 Install premium grade gutters:

 The quality of your gutters is also important.
 If your gutters are from the 70s and rusted, they may need replacing ASAP.
 Gutter designs have improved over the years so installing high-quality gutters can be worth the investment.
 They can be expensive initially, but over a period the costs will even out.
 In fact, these premium grade gutters can outlive and outperform the medium quality gutters.
 Hence, they save you a lot of money in the long run.
 Ensure that these premium grade gutters come with covers.
 Invest now to have peace of mind later on.

 Gutters are important fittings.
 Neglecting them can cost you dearly.
 Clean them regularly and ensure that debris does not collect inside your gutters.
 The trick is to maintain them in perfect condition throughout the year.
 Waiting for the rains to come or snow to fall can prove too late.
 Being prepared to handle any critical situation is the hallmark of a responsible household head.